 The Norman cathedral is famed for its vast Byzantine style frescoes and the Norman Palace, the seat of the local Parliament, wears its Saracen, Norman and Spanish heritage on its sleeve.
 Elsewhere Gothic, Baroque and Romanesque.

-It’s fair to say that Syracuse has had a chequered history.
+Syracuse has had a chequered history.
 It was once the largest city of the ancient world.

-Then, a capital twice - once of Byzantium then of Sicily - before earthquakes, plague and famine saw it fall from grace.
 It rose once more in the late 17th century with an impressive programme of Baroque reconstruction and today is Sicily’s most handsome city.

 Here ancient ruins are dotted amongst citrus orchards, people go about their daily business amongst dazzling baroque piazzas.